 Developing advanced user-focused interfaces and design methods that are shaping the future of technology.

-Funder: Johns Hopkins University Other
+Funder: New York University Other

 Research Areas: Future of Work > Human-Computer Interaction > Library and Information Science